This post is accurate and up to date as of February 10th 2021 and will be continuously updated as the situation unfolds.

 Are Poland's borders open?
 Will I be able to enter?

 Yes!
-Poland re-opened their borders for tourism in June, and has made no indication that they’ll be closing again.
+Poland re-opened their borders for international travelers in June, and has made no indication that they’ll be closing again.

 Although Poland’s external EU borders remain closed to tourism, all of our non-EU Wizards arriving to Poland come with work permits and/or residence visas.
 Poland is continuing to allow travelers of all nationalities to enter provided that they have a work permit or residence visa.
 We are continuing to assist all of our non-EU Wizards in obtaining the necessary documentation to work legally in Poland, and enter Poland without any trouble.